 - If you haven’t thought about it until now, then now is the time.
 Time to take action that is!
 Stop procrastinating!

 - Because more and more visitors on your site come from mobile devices.
 Just check your Analytics – is it around 30% or more?
 I bet it is.
-You may be losing revenue if you lack a mobile-friendly website.

-- Because Google announced search ranking change and websites which are mobile-friendly get a cookie… okay, not a cookie, obviously, but something much better: better ranking on mobile searches.
+- Because Google announced search ranking change and websites which are mobile friendly get a cookie… okay, not a cookie, obviously, but something much better: better ranking on mobile searches.

 Now!
 Yesterday!
 A year ago!
 NOW!
-If you don’t have a responsive, optimized, mobile-friendly site, chances are you are losing potential customers.
+If you don’t have a responsive, optimized, mobile friendly site, chances are you are losing potential customers.
 Change is coming pretty soon, don’t miss the boat or it will leave without you.
 April 21st, save the date!

 First, test your pages with Google’s Mobile Friendly Test.
 You can also use Webmaster Tools to get a list of issues using Mobile Usability Report.
 If you have experience in the ever-evolving SEO, make all the changes you need to comply to Google’s standards.
 If you need help, don’t hesitate to ask the help of professionals like us.